Secularization movement in the Philippines: Native-led secularization movement

-The secularization movement continued to grew heading to the early 19th century.
+The secularization movement continued to grow heading to the early 19th century.
 One of the native priests which led the movement in that period was Pedro Pelaez from Laguna.
+Along with Mariano Gomez, Pelaez started organizing activities calling for the return of control of Philippine parishes to Filipino seculars.
 Pelaez, also an academic, raised funds to send a representative to Madrid, wrote pamphlets, and petitioned the Queen of Spain for support to advance his advocacy.
-Momentum of the movement was disrupted due 1863 Manila earthquake which caused the death of Pelaez.
+Momentum of the movement was disrupted due to the 1863 Manila earthquake which caused the death of Pelaez.
 Jose Burgos, a protege of Pelaez became involved in the movement.
-Both men advocated for the rights of the secular clergy who were not being allowed to govern a parish due to their race.
+Like Pelaez, Burgos strongly advocated for the rights of the secular clergy who were not being allowed to govern a parish due to their race.

+However, upon the suppression of the Jesuits, the Recollect Order moving to the parishes once owned by Jesuits, surrendered their parishes to local Filipino diocesans or secular clergy, temporarily assuaging Filipino yearnings.

 The Jesuits returned to the Philippines in 1859 displacing many secular priests.
-They gained back control of parishes in Mindanao from the Recollects.
+They gained back control of parishes in Mindanao from the Recollects in 1861.
 Secular priests in Cavite lost jurisdiction over their parishes in favor of the Recollects and Dominicans.
+In December 1870, the Spanish archbishop of Manila, Gregorio Melitón Martínez, wrote to the Spanish regent advocating secularization and warning that discrimination against Filipino priests would encourage anti-Spanish sentiments.